 General trial information

-Please find the templates for the Trial Proposal Form to announce a new trial and HOVON protocol and ICF templates at the trial start-up section after logging in [General trial information > Trial start-up > Trial start-up documents]
+Please find the templates for the Trial Proposal Form to announce a new trial and HOVON protocol and ICF templates at the trial start-up section after logging in on the HOVON website [General trial information > Trial start-up > Trial start-up documents]

 Within the HOVON, trials are implemented according to the EU Directives and the GCP guidelines.

 HOVON's goal is to have as much sites participating in a trial.
 Regretfully the budgets might form a limiting factor.
 Via a survey, we request hospitals to indicate if they are interested.
 These surveys are always send out to the site contact person (as shown in the site details (section hospitals > contact details after log in), and trial coordinators (when known).
 If there are more sites willing to participate then financially feasible, an advice is requested from the committee Trials & Support taking into account the start-up times, the quality of the site and the geographical coverage (within the Netherlands).
 If you did not receive the survey and you do wish to participate, you can contact HOVON.
 HOVON will check if it is still possible to participate and if so, what is expected of you.

 Like HOVON, there are also other hematological study groups operating in and outside Europe.
 Working together is increasingly important because trials have more often a focus on a limited group of patients with a specific disease.
 These collaborations are important to maintain a high accrual of patients in the trial and will ensure that treatment development moves on.

 With these collaborations HOVON will not always be in the lead.
 These trials are indicated as intergroup trials.
 In these cases there is less opportunity to follow the HOVON procedures.